Dual-Language/dc-pdf2markdown/README.md

 # PDF to Markdown Service

+## Workflow of this Release

+1. **Run the Application**
+   Start the service.

+2. **Prepare Test Data**
+   - Locate the `./../storage/` directory.
+   - Create a subfolder for your test book: `./../storage/{guid}/`.
+   - Place both the PDF file and its `bookmetadata.json` into this folder.

+3. **Expected Results After Processing**
+   Once the service processes the book, you should see:
+   - An updated `bookmetadata.json`
+   - A new `pdf2markdown-progress.json`
+   - A new `originalbook.md`

+4. **Development Process**
+   - Make improvements directly on the `master` branch.
+   - Perform manual tests to ensure the output files match those from the previous release, but with improved speed and efficiency.

+5. **Release Steps**
+   - Build and push the Docker image.
+   - Once the service and Docker image are stable, create a new branch: `rc/performance-improvement`.

+6. **Next Steps**
+   - After stabilizing this service, proceed to the next service in your workflow.

 ## Role
 The pdf2markdown service converts the original PDF file into a markdown file and generates book metadata.